gsoft-inc/wl-chromado/docs/getting-started.md

 # Getting started

-Welcome to the `@workleap/chromatic-ado` package documentation.
-On this page, you'll discover how this package can optimize your [Chromatic](https://www.chromatic.com/) + [Azure Pipelines](https://azure.microsoft.com/en-ca/products/devops/pipelines) integration and learn how to set it up for your environment.
+Welcome to the Chromado documentation, a library to seamlessly integrate [Chromatic](https://www.chromatic.com/) + [Azure Pipelines](https://azure.microsoft.com/en-ca/products/devops/pipelines).
+On this page, you'll discover how this package can optimize your workflow and learn how to set it up for your environment.

 ## Features

-This package aims to provide a workflow similar to the native Chromatic [GitHub integration](https://www.chromatic.com/docs/github-actions/).
+Chromado aims to provide a workflow similar to the native Chromatic [GitHub integration](https://www.chromatic.com/docs/github-actions/).
 While it's hardly as good, it's a functional workflow until Chromatic offers a native Azure Pipelines integration.

 ### Build notifications

 The Chromatic Azure Pipelines [documentation](https://www.chromatic.com/docs/azure-pipelines/) explains how to integrate Chromatic within an existing pipeline through its CLI, but it's basically it, it lacks build notifications, it's up to you to figure out this part.

-This package resolves this by automatically providing build notifications as pull request comments whenever a Chromatic build is completed:
+Chromado resolves this by automatically providing build notifications as pull request comments whenever a Chromatic build is completed:

 :::align-image-left
 ![Pull request notification example](./static/chromatic-pr-notification.png)